ropensci/roweb3/content/blog/2022-10-21-ropensci-news-digest-october-2022/index.md

 ### Introducing R-universe power search

-Earlier this year we announced [r-universe search](https://ropensci.org/blog/2022/03/23/runiverse-search/) which lets you easily browse and discover R packages across the various R ecosystems.
+Earlier this year we announced [R-universe search](https://ropensci.org/blog/2022/03/23/runiverse-search/) which lets you easily browse and discover R packages across the various R ecosystems.
 We have now upgraded the search system to support advanced search queries, to search for particular properties of an R package.

 {{< tweet user="opencpu" id="1573334441849667584" >}}